24Tech-io/nursepor_stable/FACE_LOGIN_SETUP.md

 ## Overview

-Face login has been integrated into the LMS platform using face-api.js.
+Face login has been integrated into the Nurse Pro Academy platform using face-api.js.
 This allows users to enroll their face and login using facial recognition.

 ## Installation